LEAD INSPECTOR™ “Premium” Lead Test Kits are the only patented lead test kits on the market that employs 3 different methods for accurate testing.

 For testing thick paint with multiple layers – Take a small paint chip (or scrape off a sample from an inconspicuous place) and allow to sit in vinegar for 4 hours.
 The vinegar (mild acid) will penetrate the inner & outer layers and dissolve lead, if any.
 Then simply test as noted above.
 Complete instructions for this procedure and others are included in the kit.

 Lead in water – Instant test for lead in water.
 Compare color produced to the chart shown above for approx. parts per million (ppm) lead.
 Get a good sample of potable water by allowing tap water to sit in the plumbing pipes overnite or over the weekend (this will give you the “worst case scenario” for dissolved lead in your water supply).
 Then fill a large plastic pitcher with water.
 Then test a small sample of the water by adding Indicator Solution.
-Note: The lower detectable limit (sensitivity) of the kit is 1 ppm (part per million) lead which is above most current guidelines of ~10-50 ppb lead in water.
+Note: The lower detectable limit (sensitivity) of the kit is 1 ppm (parts per million) lead which is above most current guidelines of 15 ppb (parts per billion) lead in water.
 This test will alert users to high levels of lead in potable water that will require immediate action.